wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

 ##### 74 False statements

-*   (1) Every person commits an offence and is liable to a fine not exceeding $5,000 who makes or presents to an officer having duties and functions under this Act any oral or written statement, knowing that statement to be false or misleading in any material particular.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who makes or presents to an officer having duties and functions under this Act any oral or written statement, knowing that statement to be false or misleading in any material particular.

-    (2) Every person commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who, by means of a statement or document that the person knows to be, or to contain information that is, false or misleading in any material particular, causes or attempts to cause an officer to do or refrain from doing any act or thing in the performance or exercise of that officer's duties, functions, or powers under this Act.
+    (2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who, by means of a statement or document that the person knows to be, or to contain information that is, false or misleading in any material particular, causes or attempts to cause an officer to do or refrain from doing any act or thing in the performance or exercise of that officer's duties, functions, or powers under this Act.

     (3) For the purposes of the application of this section in relation to a body corporate, but without prejudice to the liability of any person other than the body corporate,---